 - strict diets

-- glucose-controlling drugs
+- glucose-managing drugs

 Gestational diabetes is a type that develops during pregnancy and resolves after the birth of the child.

-Two main lifestyle changes can help manage type 2 diabetes: exercise and diet.
+Two main lifestyle changes can help manage type 2 diabetes: Exercise and diet.

 Exercise and weight loss